YogeshGK/Stroke-Prediction/README.md

 ### Approach
     1. Exlore the dataset
     3. Data preprocessing
     4. Analyze correlations
     5. Train and evaluate model
-6. Verify in test dataset

 #### Explore the dataset